priyankakpathak/priyankakpathak.github.io/_drafts/2019-01-01-Vectorization-APIs.md

 - `V19.8B` : Holds 8 8-bits values of type `byte` or `sbyte`, They are represented by `Vector64<byte>` and `Vector128<sbyte>`respectively.

+Note: `V19` above is a register to demonstrate how they are represened in disassembly of ARM64.

 ### Data representation

 Let us understand how the data is interpreted in various data types.
 We will take an example of `Vector64` but is applicable to `Vector128` as well.